 Unfortunately, The Black Disciples are currently active in Chicago, contributing to the horrible gun violence seen on the South and West sides of the city.

 Official colors of the Black Disciples

 - Colors – Red, Black, Gold and Green.

 - Founder – David Barksdale.

-The Latin Kings members are mostly Latin or Hispanic, although some white and black members are still sometimes accepted.
+Although members of the Latin Kings are mostly Latin or Hispanic, some white and black members may be accepted also.

 Furthermore, the Chicago faction of the Latin Kings is known as the largest Hispanic street gang in the United States, and one of the largest Chicago-based street gangs.

-The Almighty Black P. Stone Nation, or BPSN, is an American street gang founded in Chicago, is estimated to have more than 100,000 members.
+Almighty Black P. Stone Nation, or BPSN, is a street gang founded in Chicago, and is projected to possess more than 100,000 active members.

 Rappers Rico Recklezz, and Count from the L.E.P. bogus boys are Black P Stones.